 While the connection between dietary saturated fat and heart disease has been contested over a long period of time, it’s probably not a good idea to personally test this data and consume massive amounts of dietary saturated fats.

 Some meta-analyses (10) conclude that dietary fat is potentially harmful to your body as it may lead to an increased risk of heart disease and/or stroke.

 So, while this diet may be helpful for your immune function, are you willing to trade the potential risk of cardiovascular disease for a reduction in your symptoms?

 Some of you might answer yes, and that’s a personal decision you might have to make.

-Also, it's worth pointing out that utilizing the Carnivore diet temporarily may allow you to reduce gut inflammation, promote healing in the intestinal tract, which may allow you to transition to a different type of diet which is more balanced.
+Also, it’s worth pointing out that utilizing the carnivore diet temporarily may allow you to reduce gut inflammation, and promote healing in the intestinal tract, which may allow you to transition to a different type of diet that is more balanced.

 If you are using the diet in this way then you may be able to mitigate any long-term safety issues.